 Confounding factors associated with English proficiency make it challenging to derive causal estimates when addressing our research question.
 The core concern confronting research on this subject is that language in the U.S. is near inextricably tied to being foreign-born.
 To overcome this limitation, we employ an instrumental variables (IV) two-stage least squares strategy similar to Bleakley and Chin (2010) and Bleakley and Chin (2004).
-Specifically, the instrument for English proficiency by using the interaction between an immigrant's age upon arrival with an indicator signaling whether their country of origin is English speaking or not.
+Specifically, we instrument for English proficiency by using the interaction between an immigrant's age upon arrival with an indicator signaling whether their country of origin is English speaking or not.
 Using this methodology, this study focuses on the children of immigrants' academic performance and parental involvement while they are still in school.
-We examine parental involvement by using variables that measure the likelihood of assisting a child with their schoolwork, being a member of a parent-teacher organization, and visiting or speaking with a child's school.
+We examine parental involvement by using a member of a parent-teacher organization, and visiting or speaking with a child's school.

 We contribute to this literature in several ways.
 Although prior research has focused on the effects of parental English proficiency on preschool attendance or labor market outcomes (e.g. Bleakley and Chin (2008)), much less is known about a child's academic performance across grade levels and a limited English parent's involvement with their child's schooling.
 This is the first study to examine whether parental English ability influences child educational performance (i.e. math and reading test scores) for children ranging from ages three through fifteen (i.e. elementary school through high school age) and across multiple surveys.
 More critically, this paper is also the first to examine potential mechanisms, namely parental involvement.
 We explore whether parents with better English skills, for example, communicate with their children's teachers more often.
-We find that English proficiency increases the likelihood of parental involvement.
-Moreover, we find that these intermediate factors magnify the effect of a parents' English proficiency on educational performance.

-We use a broad age group across two distinct data sources that contain information on the children of immigrants.
+We focus on a broad age group of children across two distinct data sources that contain information on the children of immigrants.
 The first, the Children of Immigrants Longitudinal Study (CILS), primarily surveys children in high school.
 The second is the New Immigrant Survey (NIS), a survey of new legal immigrants that mainly contains information on children ages three to twelve.
-For the NIS sample, our results suggest that children of immigrant parents with higher English proficiency score higher on reading/literacy tests as well as on some math-related assessments (e.g. word problems).
-For the CILS sample, we do not see an effect on the math-related assessments; we do, however, see a positive effect on reading scores as a result of parental English proficiency.
+For the NIS sample, our results suggest that children of immigrant parents with higher English proficiency score higher on reading/literacy tests and on some math-related assessments (e.g., word problems).
+For the CILS sample, we do not see an effect on the math-related assessments; we do, however, see a positive effect on reading scores due to parental English proficiency.
 We also consider the effects of parental involvement.
-For the younger sample, we find that improved English proficiency results in immigrant parents being, both, more likely to speak to a child's teacher and to visit a child's class.
+For the younger sample, we find that improved English proficiency results in immigrant parents being more likely to speak to a child's teacher and visit a child's class.
 For the older sample, we find that English proficiency leads to a higher likelihood of being part of a parent-teacher organization.
-Conversely, we find weaker evidence on a immigrant parent's propensity to assist their child with homework that results from English proficiency.
+Conversely, we find weaker evidence of English proficiency affecting an immigrant parent's propensity to assist their child with homework.
+The homework assistance result may indicate that, on average, parents with low English proficiency do want to be involved in their child's schooling, but are unable to or dissuaded due to their limited English proficiency.
 Overall, our findings suggest that the English proficiency of immigrant parents has a persistent and lasting effect on their children's academic performance as well as their own involvement.
-Our results are consistent across various specifications, including the use of an alternative instrumental variables.
+Our results are consistent across various specifications, including the use of alternative instrumental variables.